lodist/Gas-Station-Price-Table-OCR/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See the [LICENSE](LICENSE) file for more details.

+For commercial use, please contact lorisdistefano@protonmail.com

 ## Contact